mahassis/zen-framework/README.md

 ## About

-Zen Framework, as the name says, is a css framework tha uses a extremely simple semantic and provides a readable css code.
+Zen Framework, as the name says, is a css framework that uses a extremely simple semantic and provides a readable css code.
 It does not provides JS yet, but in futures updates it'll.

 ## Objective